robertfrundin/cities-frontend/README.md

 <img alt="GIF" src="readme/Start.gif" />

-  In this case, user joins random room from list.
+  In this case, user joins random room from the list.
 Avaliable random room fits two criterias:
   - It has empty slot for our user.
   - The game is not started or finished yet.